vikashpatel24/Computer-Science-Engineering/Operating System/Deadlock.md

 - **Mutual Exclusion:** Only one process can use a resource at any given time i.e. the resources are non-sharable.<br><br>
 - **Hold and wait:** A process is holding at least one resource at a time and is waiting to acquire other resources held by some other process.<br><br>
 - **No preemption:** The resource can be released by a process voluntarily i.e. after execution of the process.<br><br>
 - **Circular Wait:**  A set of processes are waiting for each other in a circular fashion.
 For example, lets say there are a set of processes { P0, P1, P2, P3 } such that P0 depends P1, P1 depends P2, P2 depends on P3 and P3 depends on P0.
-This creates a circular relation between all these processes and they have to wait forever to be executed.<br>
+This creates a circular relation between all these processes and they have to wait forever to be executed.<br><br>
   &nbsp;
  **Example :**<br><br>
  ![Screenshot (251)](https://user-images.githubusercontent.com/67328331/196383516-84d04dc8-5058-46b4-96f6-51b2d57d26c6.png)